 - reviewing development and production history of nearby fields to learn which strategies and techniques positively impacted mature oil field redevelopment

 Reservoir teams gain additional insight when these data are integrated and visualized to depict the oil field development over time (4D).
-Animation shows how production and decline in an oil field evolved as new wells were drilled and production volumes, (gas, oil, water) varied in response to new wells.
+CoViz 4D’s animation can show how production and decline in an oil field evolved as new wells were drilled, or recompleted, and production volumes, (gas, oil, water) varied in response to new wells.

 Animating data across time (4D) shows how development and operational decisions have impacted well production.
 Green = oil, blue = water, orange = injector well.

-A 2D graph plots only a few data variables.
-A 3D snapshot better depicts subsurface conditions.
-A 4D analysis enables individual members of a reservoir team to review reservoir development and performance in a compressed time period to see how past development and operational decisions have affected reservoir production.
+2D maps and overlays can only depict a few variables.
+A 3D visualization can better depict a larger number of attributes, variables and volume of data in their correct geospatial subsurface location.
+A 4D analysis enables temporal visualization of data in their correct geospatial location so individual members of a reservoir team can review reservoir development and performance in a compressed time period to see how past development and operational decisions have affected reservoir production.
 This temporal analysis can generate insights that may otherwise go unnoticed, and guide reservoir engineers in making mature oil field redevelopment decisions that maximize production and recovery.

 Data Visualization and Analysis Drive Mature Oil Field Redevelopment Decisions